 you might get asked about BAME inequalities.

-Some of the inequalities faced by BAME staff includes:
+Some of the inequalities faced by BAME staff include:

 - Unequal representation amongst board members.
 19.7% of the NHS workforce is made up of BAME groups, but just 8.4% of board members are from a BAME background.

 - Recruitment problems.
 Lack of diverse representation at a senior level produces barriers for BAME staff, particularly during the recruitment process.
 White applicants are 1.46 times likelier to be appointed from shortlisting as opposed to BAME applicants.

 - Less likely to be supported.
 BAME staff are 1.22 likelier than their white colleagues to enter a formal disciplinary process.
 The GMC’s Fair to Refer report found Doctors from diverse groups did not always receive effective, timely or honest feedback due to difficult conversations being avoided where the manager is from a different ethnic group to the Doctor.
 There is also a culture of blame amongst some organisations, which creates additional risk for Doctors who are seen as ‘outsiders’.

 - Likelier discrimination.
 15% of BAME staff reported experiences of discrimination from 2019 to 2020, compared to 6.6% of white staff.

 BAME patients also face inequality when they seek to use NHS services.
 Some of these issues include: